Ny0n/Nys_ToDoList/README.md

 ## Feedback

-Please report any bugs/features/questions through an [issue](https://github.com/Ny0n/Nys_ToDoList/issues/new) on GitHub.
+Please report any bugs (with error messages if possible) through an [issue](https://github.com/Ny0n/Nys_ToDoList/issues/new) on GitHub.

-You can also visit [the addon's page on curseforge](https://www.curseforge.com/wow/addons/nys-todolist) for more information or to give direct feedback.
+You can also visit [the addon's page on curseforge](https://www.curseforge.com/wow/addons/nys-todolist) to give direct feedback.

 ## Downloads and changelog